tf.distribute.Strategy

 reduction=tf.keras.losses.Reduction.NONE)

-def compute_loss(labels, predictions):
+def compute_loss(labels, predictions, model_losses):

 per_example_loss = loss_object(labels, predictions)